A Book Review of The Night Circus.

 Fun fact!
 Morgenstern wrote a draft of The Night Circus during NaNoWriMo!
 Proving anything can happen if you don’t quit half way through!

 The book has been sitting on my shelf for perhaps five or six years but I’ve not thought to pick it up before now.
-The curse of being a serial book hoarder.
+It’s the curse of being a serial book hoarder.
 But over the holidays it stuck out to me.
 Probably because I’ve developed a strange fascination for circuses and carnivals.
 It seemed to fit.

 The story follows Celia and Marco who are connected from a young age by a competition set by their guardians.
 The two of them are raised to become talented magicians(?) illusionists(?).
 Eventually, the circus is created for them to display their talents and compete.